MengkeSong/SCDL/README.md

 ## Description
 This is the source code for ''A Comprehensive Survey on Video Saliency Detection with Auditory Information: the Audio-visual Consistency Perceptual is the Key!''

+Please contact at "songsook@163.com" if you have any question about this code.

 ![alt](https://github.com/MengkeSong/SCDL/blob/main/img/review%20architecture.png)
 <p align="center">Figure 1: The structure of our review.</p>